Back Office Team

 Franziska Zeidler is Operations Manager at auticon and provides operational support to the back office team.
-She studied sociology as well as visual sociology at Goldsmiths, University of London, focussing on socio-political issues, while also working as an undergraduate student researcher at a community interest company.
+She studied sociology as well as visual sociology at Goldsmiths, University of London, focussing on socio-political issues, while also working as a researcher at a community interest company.
 Franziska has several years of experience working as a nanny for a family with an autistic child.
 At auticon, Franziska is hoping to facilitate the change needed for a more autism-positive society.